NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 ## version

-Context: File top scope (argument to module/preamble only).
+Context: Argument to module/preamble declaration only.

 Bind to identifier: no